Agamnentzar/ag-psd/README.md

 Implemented according to [official documentation](https://www.adobe.com/devnet-apps/photoshop/fileformatashtml/) and [fileformat.info](http://www.fileformat.info/format/psd/egff.htm).

-### Limitations
+## Limitations

-* Supports only RGB, Grayscale and Bitmap color modes
+* Does not support Indexed, CMYK, Multichannel, Duotone and LAB color modes
-* Supports only 8 bits per channel
+* Does not support 16 bits per channel
 * Does not support The Large Document Format (8BPB/PSB)
 * Does not support vector/text layers
 * Does not support color palettes
 * Does not support all metadata fields
+* Does not support "Pattern Overlay" layer effect

 ## Installing